jhollist/iale_open_science/rmd_posts/2015-07-05-06-Reproducible-Research-With_Rstudio_And-Markdown.md

 - Create a simple, reproducible document and presentation

 ##Markdown
-Markdown has become an important additional tool in the R ecosystem as it can be used to create package vignettes, can be used on [GitHub](http://github.com), and forms the basis for several reproducible research tools in RStudio.
+Markdown has become an important additional tool in the R ecosystem as it can be used to create package vignettes, can be used on [GitHub](http://github.com), and forms the basis for several reproducible research tools in RStudio (e.g. `rmarkdown`, `knitr`).
 Markdown is a tool that allows you to write simply formatted text that is converted to HTML/XHTML.
 The primary goal of markdown is readibility of the raw file.
 Over the last couple of years, Markdown has emerged as a key way to write up reproducible documents, create websites (this whole website was written in Markdown), and make presentations.
 For the basics of markdown and general information look at [Daring Fireball](http://daringfireball.net/projects/markdown/basics).
 RStudio also has some [great material](https://support.rstudio.com/hc/en-us/articles/205368677-R-Markdown-Dynamic-Documents-for-R) with a more specific R Markdown flavor

 *note: this text borrowed liberally from another class [SciComp2014](http://scicomp2014.edc.uri.edu) and another [workshop](http://usepa.github.io/introR/2015/01/15/08-Repeat-Reproduce/)*